hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 #### How to become a Nivenly Corporate Member / make a corporate account

-If you are intereted in starting the coversation around corporate accounts, Nivenly Corporate Membership, etc.: please email us at [info@nivenly.org](mailto:info@nivenly.org).
+If you are interested in starting the conversation around corporate accounts, Nivenly Corporate Membership, etc.: please email us at [info@nivenly.org](mailto:info@nivenly.org).